CSS

 ::file-selector-button

-The ::file-selector-button CSS pseudo-element selects the button of a <input type="file"> element.
+The ::file-selector-button CSS pseudo-element represents the button of an <input> of type="file".

 ::first-letter